pnnl/memgaze/README-notes-history.md

   5. Better solution: invoke as (2) but use `eval <args>`

-* Corrected problem where `memgaze-inst` failed when CFG building encountered a non-contiguous function (e.g., for hot-cold region layout).
-The CFG build failed for a non-contiguous functions.
-Solution: iterate through basic blocks and find first config regions.
+* Limitation: `memgaze-inst` and non-contiguous functions.
+We have corrected most but not all problems when `memgaze-inst` encounters a non-contiguous function (e.g., for hot-cold region layout).
+Initially the CFG build failed for non-contiguous functions.
+Our first heuristic simply selected the first contiguous region as the function ignored the rest.
+This was good for ignoring uninteresting exception handling.
+Our second heuristic uses a small threshold to expands the function for small gaps.
+This ensured that we continued analyzing across nops or small bits of data.

 * Corrected problem in `memgaze-inst` where source code mapping's line numbers to be off.
 Now capture DynInst's final values for .dyninst section.